Tianxiang-C/SCI-Cream/content/authors/cheng-ziyue/_index.md

 user_groups:
   - Current Graduate Advisees
 ---
-CHENG Ziyue (程紫玥) is a graduate student in applied psychology under Prof. HE Jinbo’s supervision.
+CHENG Ziyue（程紫玥）is a graduate student in applied psychology at The Chinese University of Hong Kong, Shenzhen, studying under Prof. HE Jinbo’s supervision.
+In September 2022, she will work as a mental health teacher in Bashu Secondary School, Chongqing.